chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 > :memo: **NOTE**
 >
-> A Chocolatey for Business QDE Azure Environment is a fully functional C4B environment; as such, it will require a business or trial license.
+> A Chocolatey for Business QDE Azure Environment is a fully functional Chocolatey for Business environment; as such, it will require a business or trial license.

 ## QDE Components / Overview